These panko breaded tofu nuggets are the perfect finger food for your next party! They’re crispy, oven-baked, and a

 I’ve been working on this recipe for eons.
 At least, it feels like eons.
 After a relatively tofu-free first few months on Cozy Peach Kitchen, I finally shared a recipe for spicy peanut tofu and tofu pot pie.

 I eat tofu almost weekly, thanks to its versatility and high nutritional value.
 And although I enjoyed the excitement that comes from trying new tofu recipes, I was ready for that one good recipe that I could rely on… and I finally found it!

 Crispy, Crunchy and Easy to Make

-I chose panko because it is delightfully crispy and crunchy, especially after baking in the oven for 30 minutes.
+I used panko because it is delightfully crispy and crunchy, especially after baking in the oven for 30 minutes.

 After a few failed attempts and inevitable kitchen disasters, I finally landed on my favorite technique for breading the tofu nuggets.

 It’s probably the one I should have started with because it’s a tried-and-true classic way to bread proteins of all kind: simply coat with flour, egg/flax egg, seasoned panko bread crumbs then bake.

 - Marinate in vegetable broth and soy sauce for 10 minutes (you can skip this step, but it adds a lot of flavor to the final result!)

 - Dunk in flax eggs or eggs (the results are very similar)